CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     *Each `Transfer` struct contains:*

-    - `coin`: The ERC20 token address that is being transferred.
+    - `coin:` `address` - The ERC20 token address that is being transferred.
-    - `to`: The address to which the tokens will be transferred.
+    - `to:` `address` - The address to which the tokens will be transferred.
-    - `amount`: The amount of tokens to transfer.
+    - `amount`: `uint256` - The amount of tokens to transfer.
 If set to 2^256-1, it transfers the entire balance.

     ??? quote "Source code"